CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 > docker pull gamaplatform/gama
 ```

 Second, we will build the `xml` file with the model meta parameters.
 You will only need to do this once for each model.
-From your repo (the folder that contains models, results, etc), run:
+Ensure you model directory (the folder that contains models, results, etc) contains a `headless` folder, and then run the following command adding the name of your gama file where needed:
 ```
-> docker run --rm -v "$(pwd)":/usr/lib/gama/headless/my_model gamaplatform/gama -xml CityScopeHeadless my_model/models/cityIO.gaml my_model/headless/myHeadlessModel.xml
+> docker run --rm -v "$(pwd)":/usr/lib/gama/headless/my_model gamaplatform/gama -xml CityScopeHeadless my_model/models/[model_file.gaml] my_model/headless/myHeadlessModel.xml
 ```

 This creates a file called `myHeadlessModel.xml` in your `headless` folder.
 If you know how to edit this file, feel free to modify it now.
 For more information about this file, check the [documentation](https://gama-platform.github.io/wiki/Headless).
+Please note that by default the simulation will only run 1000 steps.
+If you wish to change this, edit the `xml` and change the `finalStep` property to a higher number or just delete if you wish the model to run continuosly.

 Finally, we will run this model inside a container.
 This final step is what you will repeat everytime you modify your model.
 Run the following command, again from your model director:
 ```